tenzir/tenzir/docker/thehive/README.md

 docker compose up --build -d
 ```

-To test the import with some mock data, run:
+To test the alert forwarding with some mock data, run:
 ```bash
 # also uses the COMPOSE_FILE variable
 docker compose run --no-TTY vast import --blocking suricata \